 - Providing staff and/or student training.

-Informal complaints may become formal complaints at the request of the complainant or because the district believes the complaint needs to be more thoroughly investigated.
+Informal complaints may become formal complaints at the request of the complainant, parent or guardian, or because the district believes the complaint needs to be more thoroughly investigated.
 The district will inform the complainant how to report any subsequent problems.
 Additionally, the district will conduct follow-up inquiries to see if there have been any new incidents or instances of retaliation, and to promptly respond and appropriately address continuing or new problems.
 Follow-up inquiries will follow a timeline agreed to by the district and complainant.

 FORMAL COMPLAINT PROCESS